Sagittarius Dwarf Irregular Galaxy

 The Sagittarius Dwarf Irregular Galaxy (SagDIG) is a dwarf galaxy in the constellation of Sagittarius.
-(SagDIG should not be confused with the Sagittarius Dwarf Spheroidal Galaxy, SagDEG, a satellite galaxy of the Milky Way discovered decades later in the same constellation.)
 It lies about 3.4 million light-years away.
-It was discovered by Cesarsky et al. on a photographic plate taken for the ESO (B) Atlas on 13 June 1977 using the ESO 1 meter Schmidt telescope.
+It was discovered on 13 June 1977 on a photographic plate taken for the ESO (B) Atlas on 13 June 1977 using the ESO 1 meter Schmidt telescope.

 The SagDIG is thought to be the member of the Local Group most remote from the Local Group's barycenter.
 It is only slightly outside the zero-velocity surface of the Local Group.

 SagDIG is a much more luminous galaxy than the Aquarius Dwarf and it has been through a prolonged period of star formation.
 This has resulted in it containing a rich intermediate-age population of stars.
 Twenty-seven candidate carbon stars have been identified inside SagDIG.
 Analysis shows that the underlying stellar population of SagDIG is metal-poor (at least [Fe/H] ≤ −1.3).
 Further, the population is young, with the most likely average age between 4 and 8 billion years for the dominant population.